flow-rs/flowrs-build/README.md

 ### Run Backend without docker
 1. Run ``cargo build`` to install the dependencies.
 2. Copy the file `.env.example` and rename to `.env` to set all environment variables.
-3. Start the project with the `service_main` located in `./target/debug`.
+3. Start the project with the `service_main` located in `./target/debug` with the command `target/debug/service_main ` (depending on the operating system).
 Further information below.

 ## Service
 REST service to create and maintain new flow projects and flow packages.